-Based on turnover statistics published by the State Auditor's Office for voluntary separations, involuntary separations, and retirements by agency employees, including interagency transfers, the TAHC has historically enjoyed a lower-than-average turnover rate, except during the 2012/2013 biennium when layoffs were required due to budgetary constraints.
-The TAHC employee turnover rate for FY 2019 was 24.7% as illustrated in the graph below.
-This turnover rate is high for the TAHC, in part due to retirements and non-competitive salaries.
+Based on turnover statistics published by the State Auditor's Office for voluntary separations, involuntary separations, and retirements by agency employees, including interagency transfers, the TAHC had historically enjoyed a lower-than-average turnover rate, except during the 2012/2013 biennium when layoffs were required due to budgetary constraints.
+The TAHC employee turnover rate for FY 2020 was 16.9% as illustrated in the graph below.
+This turnover rate is high for the TAHC, mainly in part due to retirements and lack of competitive salaries.